homkuktech/payshipit/ONBOARDING.md

-# Paynship Onboarding & Splash Screen
+# TrusTrade Onboarding & Splash Screen

 ## Overview

-The Paynship app includes a professional splash screen and comprehensive onboarding experience for new users.
+The TrusTrade app includes a professional splash screen and comprehensive onboarding experience for new users.
 This document explains the implementation and customization options.

 ## Features